rackerlabs/support-how-to/content/account-management/support-pin-management.md

 3. Select **User Management** from the dropdown menu.

 4. You see a list of account users and contacts.
-Click on the user under the **Username** column for which you want to view or edit their Support PIN.
+Click on your user under the **Username** column to view or edit your Support PIN.

+    **Note:** You are only able to view or edit the Support PIN of the user or contact you are logged in to the control panel as.
+You are not able to view or edit the Support PIN of other users or contacts.
+If you must reset the Support PIN of another user you must use the [Rackspace API]( https://developer.rackspace.com/docs/cloud-identity/v2/api-reference/phone-pin-operations/#reset-the-phone-pin) to accomplish this.

 5. You are now on the user profile page.
 Scroll to the section labeled **Support PIN**.

 6. If your Support PIN is locked you see the message **Support PIN Locked**.
 Click the **Unlock** link and then click the **Unlock** button on the popup that appears to unlock your Support PIN.

    Note: If you do not have the permissions to unlock the Support PIN, a banner appears telling you which account user or contact is permitted to unlock it.

 7. The following success message displays: **Support PIN Unlocked!**

 The account user or contact is now able to verify their identity and receive support.